SGNovice/Disease-detection-using-chest-xrays/README.md

 ![resnext](https://raw.githubusercontent.com/SGNovice/Disease-detection-using-chest-xrays/master/images/resnext-50.png)

 ### Encryption of model and dataset
-Healthcare data is particluarly sensitive and we face the risk of exposing sensitive patient data through projects like ours.
+Healthcare data is particularly sensitive, and we face the risk of exposing sensitive patient data through projects like ours.
 For ensuring security and privacy of the dataset, we implemented a class which would allow encryption of model and data on-demand using websockets and the PySyft library.
 A link to the our implementation is provided in the appendix of this document.